jas34/scheduledwf/README.md

 - _Schedule Conductor workflow_ is extendable to work with all persistence stores supported by conductor.

 *Quickly use able in _PRODUCTION_*:
-- Scheduling module can be enabled with property `conductor.additional.modules= io/github.jas34.scheduledwf.config.ScheduledWfServerModule`
+- Scheduling module can be enabled with property `conductor.additional.modules=io.github.jas34.scheduledwf.config.ScheduledWfServerModule`
 - Deploy `scheduledwf-server` instead of `conductor-server`.

 You are done!